University of Alaska credit ratings downgraded due to cuts

-FAIRBANKS, Alaska (AP) — The University of Alaska’s revenue bond ratings have been downgraded.
+FAIRBANKS, Alaska (AP) — The University of Alaska’s revenue bond ratings have been downgraded after a cut in state funding, a report said.

-The Fairbanks Daily News-Miner reported Wednesday that Moody’s Investors Service announced the rating decreases Wednesday.
+Moody’s Investors Service announced the rating decreases Wednesday, citing the “unprecedented” single-year reduction, The Fairbanks Daily News-Miner reported Wednesday.

-Moody’s cites an “unprecedented” single-year reduction in state funding for the university.
+The downgrade for revenue bonds and lease revenue bonds “reflects the severity and magnitude of the financial challenges confronting University of Alaska following an over 40% cut in the university’s appropriations” from the state for fiscal year 2020, Moody’s said.

 The company downgraded University of Alaska general revenue bonds from A1 to Baa1, with $270 million outstanding.
 The university’s Series 2012 Lease Revenue Bonds were downgraded from A2 to Baa3, with $23 million outstanding.

+The Baa1 rating indicates to potential investors that the investment is subject to moderate credit risk and may possess speculative characteristics.
+Baa3 is the lowest investment-grade rating and also indicates moderate credit risk.

 Moody’s is one of three major credit-rating agencies, along with S&P and Fitch Ratings.